 Marketing Strategy of Shangri-La Hotels analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Shangri-La Hotels marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Shangri-La Hotels marketing mix, help the brand succeed in the market.

 Shangri-La Hotels marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Shangri-La Hotels Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Shangri-La Hotels marketing strategy can be explained as follows:

 Shangri-La Hotels is one of the world’s leading hotel chains.
 Shangri-La Hotels has targeted upper class of society and thus falls in the premium segment.
 It has 5 brands under it which are:

 It also has 2 clubs as well under its ambit: